-This is the risk that the company's strategy is inappropriate or that the company is unable to implement its strategy.
+This is the risk that Beazley Insurance dac's strategy is inappropriate or that the company is unable to implement its strategy.
 Where events supersede the company's strategic plan this is escalated at the earliest opportunity through the company's monitoring tools and governance structure.